MatthieuStigler/Misconometrics/index_insurance_metrics/README.md

 This page documents functions used in the paper *Optimal index insurance and basis risk decomposition: an application to Kenya*.

 The functions contain fast algorithms to extract the first eigenvalue of the covariance/correlation matrix when N>>T (or p>>n).
-Scripts are stored in: [1_0_eigenvalue_metrics.R`](https://raw.githubusercontent.com/MatthieuStigler/Misconometrics/master/index_insurance_metrics/)
+Scripts are stored in Github: [1_0_eigenvalue_metrics.R](https://raw.githubusercontent.com/MatthieuStigler/Misconometrics/master/index_insurance_metrics/)

 ## Functions description